dennisXZX/react-feedback-collection/README.md

 3. User creates a new email campaign (React + Redux)
 4. User enters list of emails to send survey (React + Redux + Redux Form)
 5. Emaily sends emails to list of surveyees (Email Provider)
-6. Surveyees click on link in email to provide feedback (Email Provider + Express + MongoDB)
+6. Surveyees click on a link in email to provide feedback (Email Provider + Express + MongoDB)
 7. Emaily tabulates and displays feedback (MongoDB)
 8. User sees report of all survey responses (MongoDB + React + Redux)